MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-deviceinstallation.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to prevent Windows from installing removable devices.
 A device is considered removable when the driver for the device to which it is connected indicates that the device is removable.
 For example, a Universal Serial Bus (USB) device is reported to be removable by the drivers for the USB hub to which the device is connected.
 This policy setting takes precedence over any other policy setting that allows Windows to install a device.

 If you enable this policy setting, Windows is prevented from installing removable devices and existing removable devices cannot have their drivers updated.
 If you enable this policy setting on a remote desktop server, the policy setting affects redirection of removable devices from a remote desktop client to the remote desktop server.